shambu09/manga-utils-server/README.md

 # manga-utils-server
 Utility server for Manga crawler.

+- Fetching and manipulation of Manga metadata stored in MongoDB
-- Mainly built to serve CORS requests from manga-viewer client
+- Serve CORS requests from manga-viewer client